TRENDS TIPS SUCCESS

 Le 23 Nov 2016

-The ZIQY subscription expert today invites you to look into your key performance indicators.
-They allow you to determine the quality and success of your subscription offer.
-There are many KPI.
+It is necessary to look at specific key performance indicators to measure the growth of a subscription business.
+These KPI allow you to determine the quality and success of your subscription offer.
 Their accurate and regular analysis makes it possible for you to put in place a process of continuous improvement and to maximize your business performance.
 Remind yourself of this quote from Harvard Business School: “You are what you measure”.

-KPI no. 1: The CHURN or ATTRITION RATE
+KPI no. 1: The monthly recurring revenues (MRR)

-The churn is the rate at which you lose your customers each month.
-This may vary and depend on several factors.
-However, it is one of the best performance indicators of your subscription offer.
+The churn means the loss of customers or subscriber.
+It is one of the most important performance indicators of your subscription offer, since a high churn rate indicates a lack of satisfaction or your customers.
 Note that your churn rate must be less than your customer acquisition rate so that your business can develop.

 How can you control your churn rate?

-To best control your churn rate and try to keep it to a minimum, you need to be aware of what affects the growth of your subscriptions.
+To best control your churn rate and try to reduce it to a minimum, you need to be aware of what affects the growth of your subscriptions.

 Customer knowledge is thus your best ally.
 Below are a few questions that you might ask yourself: